 limited English proficient persons by providing information in the frequently encountered, non-English languages of individuals eligible to be served or likely to be affected by the program?

 Explanations:

 PROGRAM VIOLATIONS ACTUAL COUNT TYPE OF MEAL

-Adult meals included in count of meals served to children.
+1. Adult meals included in count of served to children. meals

 2. Offsite consumption.
-(Do not include fruits/vegetables/grains if allowed by State agency and sponsor).
+(Do not incl fruits/vegetables/grains if allowed agency and sponsor).

-3. More than one meal served at one time to children.
+3. More than one meal served at one children. e time to

 4. Meal pattern not met (specify):

 5. Meals not served as a unit.

 6. Meal serving times not met.

 7. Other Program violations (specify):

 CHECK IF THE FOLLOWING APPLY (Explain any checked items) EXPLANATION

 8. No records

 9. Incomplete records

 10. Poor sanitation

 11. Other

-Corrective action discussed with (name and title): :
+Corrective action discussed with (nat me and title):

 Corrective action taken: